JuliaLang/julia/doc/src/manual/performance-tips.md

 end
 ```

-Passing arguments into functions is better style.
+Passing arguments to functions is better style.
 It leads to more reusable code and clarifies what the inputs and outputs are.

 !!! note
     All code in the REPL is evaluated in global scope, so a variable defined and assigned
     at toplevel will be a **global** variable.
+Variables defined in at top level scope inside
+    modules are also global.

 In the following REPL session: